 Jennifer was cast in a major role as ‘Carmen’ in Sundance Film Festival hit and Academy Award Nominated film “The Sessions”, MTV’s teen sensation “Awkward” and became the founder and owner of The Ms. Wheelchair California Foundation in 2011 and has since retired as the State Coordinator in 2016.

-Since the closing of 'Aladdin' Jennifer worked for former Long Beach Councilwoman, Senatoe Lena Gonzalez.
-She currently works at Progressive Solutions Consulting, a boutique firm that works to elect more women, women of color, and members of the LGBTQ and disability communities.
-Jennifer is also a AD 70 Delegate in the California Democratic Party.
+Since the closing of 'Aladdin' Jennifer worked for former Long Beach Councilwoman, Senator Lena Gonzalez.
+She currently works for Long Beach Mayor Dr. Robert Garcia.
+Jennifer is also an AD 70 Delegate in the California Democratic Party.